 Housing Market Reality:

-- Houston: Greater variety of affordable neighborhoods with larger living spaces for similar budgets
+Houston: Greater variety of affordable neighborhoods with larger living spaces for similar budgets.
+Pre-pandemic apartments averaged significantly lower costs than Dallas equivalents.

 Career Opportunities & Job Market